14 best (not so obvious) German cities you need to visit in your life

 Notes from a Traveller

-Heidelberg
+2. Heidelberg

-The city is perfect for the young travellers.
+The city is perfect for young travellers.
 As there are many students in the city, there are quite a lot of fun activities to do.
 Partying at night, picnics in the park and walks around the city are just a few examples.
 If you are interested in the culture and the history of Heidelberg, you can visit some museums or go on a tour through the whole city.
-And even if this kind of sightseeing is not your thing, you can simply enjoy the daily life in Heidelberg: enjoy a coffee, go shopping and sit by the river and enjoy the view.
+And even if this kind of sightseeing is not your thing, you can simply enjoy the daily life in Heidelberg: enjoy a coffee, go shopping and sit by the river, visit the castle and enjoy the view.

 Best for: history, summer nights by the river, strolling through the Old Town

-Stuttgart
+6. Stuttgart

 But apart from that, Stuttgart has some of the best views.
 As the city is located in a little valley, you can enjoy some great views from the hills around it.
 The Grabkapelle is the best place to be during a summer evening and during the weekends you can chill at the Schlossplatz.
 Plus, Stuttgart is a great place to go shopping and stroll around.